 How to treat: Ideally, you should maintain a varied diet.
 However, if you suspect you may be deficient in Vitamin B, you should see your doctor for a blood test and start supplementation as prescribed.

-A yeast infection, known as oral thrush, can emerge on the tongue, especially when proper oral hygiene is not practiced.
+A yeast infection in the mouth, known as oral thrush, can emerge on the tongue, especially when proper oral hygiene is not practiced.
 These infections can cause tingling or burning on the tongue, as well as bad breath or a white tongue.

 How to treat: Normally, an infection can be managed with adequate oral hygiene twice per day.
 However, if symptoms do not resolve with 1 week, you should see your doctor, as treatment with antifungals may be necessary.